carlosmarte23/bootcamp-fullstack-js/03-router-and-zustand/notes.md

 ## Steps to migrate to React Router

 - Step 1: Install React Router
-- Step 2: change our main.jsx file to use React Router
+- Step 2: Change our main.jsx file to use React Router
+- Step 3: In App.jsx use the react-router Routes and Route components instead of our custom Route component

 ## Exercises